By Blaise Jaeger · Updated 24 June 2026

 Is Manta Point Worth It?

 Yes — Manta Point is absolutely worth it, and for many divers, it’s one of the highlights of a trip to Bali.
-After more than 100 dives at Manta Point, I can confidently say this is by far the most reliable place in Bali to see manta rays, with frequent and often extended encounters in relatively shallow water.
-Unlike many dive sites where sightings are unpredictable, Manta Point offers a very high success rate, making it accessible and rewarding even for beginners.
+After more than 100 dives at Manta Point, I can confidently say this is by far the most reliable place in Bali to see manta rays, with a success rate of around 95% over the year — sometimes you’ll see just one, sometimes many more, and now and then a “manta train” of six or more following each other.
+The encounters are frequent and often extended, in relatively shallow water, which makes the site accessible and rewarding even for beginners.

 What makes it truly special is not just the presence of manta rays, but the way you experience them.
 The interactions are often calm and extended, with mantas circling slowly above the cleaning stations, sometimes just a few meters away.
 It’s not a fleeting encounter — it’s something you can really take the time to observe and enjoy.